IRS Forms

 A quick sanity check:

-• You complete the core form first, then write Schedule O entries in the same sequence, and you add as many continuation sheets as needed.
+• You complete the core form first, then write Schedule O entries in the same sequence, and you add as many continuation sheets as needed, repeating the organization name and EIN at the top of every page so the IRS matches each continuation sheet to the right return.

 • Keep paragraphs short, precise, and tied directly to the return.